Kubernetes Load Balancing with MetalLB

 - Mode of operation (L2, BGP)addresses

-A CIDR-block is expected, and we only want to specify a single IP-address, so we set the network mask to /32
+A CIDR-block is expected, but we only have a single IP-address, so network mask is /32

 Apply the above configuration: